-I’ve never been a fan of fresh flowers.
+I know I sound like a total grump but I’ve never been a fan of fresh flowers.
 I just don’t see the point in giving people something that’s going to die in a few days.
 I should point out that this has rarely been a problem day-to-day as Andrew isn’t much into giving flowers either.

 My indifference to cut flowers means I’ve unintentionally been super eco-friendly, as behind the scent and pretty displays, there’s death and destruction of the natural world.
 I knew it.